mlammens/ENS-623-Research-Stats/pages/syllabus.md

 * How to identify the most appropriate analysis techniques to use with a given dataset.
 * How to use knowledge of standard data analysis techniques to effectively choose and apply more advanced methods.

+## MS Environemntal Science Learning Objectives

+This course addresses the following MS ES program learning objectives:

+* Understand and critique the current state of knowledge on environmental issues and identify important knowledge gaps that need further investigation.
+* Understand the philosophy, rationale, and approach to using interdisciplinary, multidisciplinary, and transdisciplinary themes and concepts in contemporary environmental science.
+* Practice and master implementation of the scientific method and the process of environmental project design, implementation, and communication.

 ## Assessment

-I will assess your achievement of the learning objectives based on your performance on problem sets, inclass exams, and a final analysis report.
+We will assess your achievement of the learning objectives based on your performance on the following assignments.
+More information on each of these will be provided throughout the semester.

+* Participation during in class assignments (10%)
+* Draft MSES Appendix C and/or Appendix D, as appropriate for individual students (10%)
+* Completed grant or RFP proposal (25%)
-Problem sets - 60%
+* Problem sets (25%)
-Semester project - 40%

-### Analysis project
+* Analysis project (15%)

-The written analysis report will be a document that describes the methods used to collect and analyze your data, your results, and all figures and tables associated with the analysis.
+* Stats exam (15%)

 ## Required materials

+Copies of these texts will be made available to you.

 * Logan.
 2010.
 Biostatistical Design and Analysis Using R: A Practical Guide.
 Wiley-Blackwell
 * Quinn and Keough.
 2009.
 Experimental Design and Data Analysis for Biologists.
 Cambridge Press